-Route 66, Girard to Nilwood (1919-1931) – Underscoring the fast paced evolution of Route 66 in Illinois, this segment was designated as a part of the Mother Road in 1926, but, was quickly replaced in 1930 with a major realignment to the east.
+Route 66, Girard to Nilwood (1919-1931) – Underscoring the fast-paced evolution of Route 66 in Illinois, this segment was designated as a part of the Mother Road in 1926 but was quickly replaced in 1930 with a major realignment to the east.
 Constructed in 1920 as part of old State Route 4, this short-lived section of Illinois Route 66 is typical of the engineering and construction methods of the post-World War I era.
-This was a time of genuine transition in road construction, often combining horse and mule with World War I state-of-the-art trucks and machinery.
-The road’s cross section included two eight-foot wide lanes with 4-7 foot wide gravel shoulders.
+This was a time of genuine transition in road construction, often combining horse and mule with state-of-the-art trucks and machinery in World War I. The road’s cross-section included two eight-foot-wide lanes with 4-7 foot wide gravel shoulders.
 The Portland cement slab was generally six inches thick.

 - From downtown Springfield, take Mac Arthur Boulevard south to Wabash Avenue and travel west.